ucsd-cse12-f22/ucsd-cse12-f22.github.io/syllabus.md

 You will also receive earlier feedback and an extra grading attempt if you submit before the original deadline.

-For those assignments near the end of the quarter, the **Hard deadline** for all late/resubmissions is Friday of Week 10 at 10pm.
+For those assignments near the end of the quarter, the deadline for all late/resubmissions will be Friday of Week 10 at 10pm.
 We will not accept any submissions after that time, for any reason.

 <a id="p:open-closed"></a>
 <h3>Collaboration</h3>